danmacklin/erlang_cep/README.md

 This software is open source.
 It is licensed under the Apache 2 license.
 Please feel free to email me at danmacklin10 at gmail.com if you have any issues or suggestions.

 http://www.apache.org/licenses/LICENSE-2.0

+##Change Log

+0.2 Allow Row and Reduce Functions to be written in pure erlang as well as Javascript